🎵🎷P. J. Perry -- is 84 in the year 2025 and 85 in the year 2026; b.12/2/1941 N.S.

 In 1961, “Tomorrow's Clown” by Marty Wilde peaked at number 33 on the U.K. pop singles chart.

-In 1967, “Train Tour To Rainbow City” by Pyramids peaked at number 35 on the U.K. pop singles chart.
+In 1967, “Train Tour To Rainbow City” by The Pyramids peaked at number 35 on the U.K. pop singles chart.

 In 2000, “True Step Tonight” by True Steppers Featuring Brian Harvey peaked at number 25 on the U.K. pop singles chart.